-Before we hit the shops of the Ile Saint-Louis Paris here’s a quick history morsel: It was King Louis XIII who granted a licence to build these elegant residences.
+Before we hit the shops of the Ile Saint-Louis here’s a quick history lesson – It was King Louis XIII who granted a licence to build these elegant residences.
 Large windows and little balconies look out to views of the river Seine with rather somber facades.
 I find the whole place is really charming.

 Straight off the plane we head for Cafe St Regis.
 Our most-loved cafe on the island.

 Andy was happy to see his favourite dish still on the menu.

 There is always wine on a Parisian menu and good wine is plentiful.

 The food always comes quickly here and with a huge amount of cheer, and not only by us, but by the waiters too!

 This chicken burger should help me work those lovely little shops on the Ile Saint-Louis after.

 I just got this photo taken before it was set upon by those two in the spoon…

 One very frothy coffee later and I’m ready to go.

 My daughter and I came to this shop on a previous trip to celebrate my recent 25th Wedding Anniversary.
 The lady spoke no English, me no French, but she understood me somehow and I ended up with a beautiful bouquet.
 We didn’t go in this time but waved in as we went by.
 Not sure if she remembered us, but we are very fond of this little place now.